Alasdair-Munday/icons-discipleship/src/icons/the-fire.md

 title: The Fire
 image: /static/img/Fire.svg
 description: Fire is hot
+passages:
+  - reference: Acts 2.3
+    text: “They saw what seemed to be tongues of fire that separated and came to rest on each of them”
+  - reference: Ephesians 5.17-19
+    text: >
+      “Don’t fill yourself up with wine.
+Getting drunk will lead to wild living.
+      Instead, be filled with the Holy Spirit.
+Speak to one another with psalms, hymns and songs from the Spirit.
+Sing and make music from your heart to the Lord.”
+  - reference: "Acts 2:1-4 "
+    text: When the day of Pentecost came, they were all together in one place.
+      Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
+They saw what seemed to be tongues of fire that separated and came to rest on each of them.
+All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
+  - reference: "Jeremiah 20.9 "
+    text: “there is in my heart as it were a burning fire shut up in my bones, and I am weary with holding it in, and I cannot.”
+  - reference: Gal 5:22-25
+    text: the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+Against such things there is no law.
+Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+Since we live by the Spirit, let us keep in step with the Spirit.
+  - reference: Exodus 13.21
+    text: “…and by night in a pillar of fire to give them light, that they might travel by day and by night.”
+  - reference: 1 Cor 12.7
+    text: “Now to each one the manifestation of the Spirit is given for the common good.”
+  - reference: 2 Tim 1:6
+    text: >
+      For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands.
 questions:
   - The scriptures teach us that we are to keep on being filled with the Holy Spirit (Ephesians 5.18) - are you regularly asking for the Holy Spirit to